-American Family, widely referred to as AmFam, sells auto, home, life, health, travel and identity theft insurance, along with other insurance products.
+American Family, commonly known as AmFam, sells auto, home, life, health, travel and identity theft insurance, along with other insurance products.
 The company, which has a network of local agents throughout the U.S., puts an emphasis on convenience, providing smartphone apps with features like easy bill paying and a Teen Safe Driver program.
 AmFam carries an A (Excellent) financial strength rating from AM Best.

 Learn more: American Family Insurance review